turgu1/ibmf/README.md

 ## 4. Font dump tool

 This tool will show on screen in a terminal shell the complete list of supported characters.
 It uses spaces and Xs to show the characters.
-As many character as possible to fit on a matrix having a width of 200 columns will be put on each *line*.
+As many characters as possible to fit on a matrix having a width of 200 columns will be put on each *line*.

-There is no parameters to give to the tool.
-You can modify it's content to, for example, select another font or another point size.
+There are no parameters to give to the tool.
+You can modify its content to, for example, select another font or another point size.
 Only characters that generate bitmaps are output.

 Here is the beginning of the output: